ljharris23/public-downscaling-cgan/README.md

 You'll have to open them and hardcode file paths and model numbers at the top.
 I also made a plot_comparisons.py at one point but I've deleted it so now you have to use predict.py.
 Sorry.

+If some of the radar data is invalid, and therefore masked out, the diagnostics take this into account.
+Pointwise metrics such as MAE and RMSE will not include pixels where the radar data doesn't exist.
+When metrics are calculated on spatially-pooled fields, pixels are treated as invalid whenever any input pixels are invalid.
+The fractions skill score is treated differently: any invalid pixels are set to zero precipitation in the truth, and the corresponding pixels are set to zero in the GAN ensemble forecasts.
+This is for simplicity, since we treat the FSS code as a third-party library routine.

 5. If you want to change model architectures, add them to the `models.py` and `setupmodel.py` files.
 You can then use the `config.yaml` file to call a different model architecture.
 We suggest that small tweaks to the existing architecture continue to use `models.generator`/`models.discriminator`, but with a new "architecture name" `arch`, and the changes are made conditional on the architecture name.
 For completely different architectures, write an entirely new architecture function such as `generator2`, and use this in the `setupmodel.py` dictionaries.